EpicGibbon/React_Weather_App/README.md

   ![badge](https://img.shields.io/badge/License-MIT-red)

 ## Description
 This weather app was built using the React Framework alongside with the GetWeather API.
-My plans further down the line are to implement different backgounds for the different enviormental conditions as well as adding the 5 day forecast functionality.
+My plans further down the line are to implement different backgounds for the different environmental conditions as well as adding the 5 day forecast functionality.

 ## Table of Contents
 * [Description](#Description)